 Fortus and Rize One Cost Comparison:

-Considering all the above costs, the total annual cost of the Fortus comes to $90,100 (excluding the estimated millions incurred due to part delays) vs. a maximum of $13,020 for Rize (using the top maintenance plan).
+Considering all the above costs, the total annual cost of the Fortus comes to $90,100 (excluding the estimated millions incurred due to part delays) vs. $17,320 for Rize.
 This doesn’t even factor in the future cost implications of a competitor beating you to market farther down the line due to part delivery delays and/or sub-optimal designs due to fewer iterations.
 Nor does it consider the implications for companies with multiple product lines, who would see exponentially greater cost impact.

 Shortly after installing and using their Rize One 3D printer, CPG assessed the part delivery time and cost of their Fortus compared to their Rize One 3D printer.
 As a result, they began diverting as many print jobs as possible from Fortus to Rize One.
 Doing so is transforming their product design and development process.